Tesla’s Elon Musk jabs hedge fund short-seller in latest feud

 Continue Reading Below

-Tesla's CEO took a fresh swipe at hedge fund manager David Einhorn, who in his third-quarter letter accused the Musk of knowingly orchestrating a “significant fraud.”
+Tesla's CEO took a fresh swipe at hedge fund manager David Einhorn, who in his third-quarter letter accused Musk of knowingly orchestrating a “significant fraud.”

 Musk, in a letter of his own, says it's understandable that Einhorn wanted to “save face” with his investors as his fund's assets under management have fallen from $15 billion to $5 billion, in part due to his bet against Tesla.